pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

 ### Configuring the WebPart

-As seen in the [User friendly configuration](#user-friendly-configuration) section, configuring the WebPart is quite straight forward.
+As seen in the [User friendly configuration](#user-friendly-configuration) section, configuring the web part is quite straight forward.
 However, here's a list of *gotchas* that could save you some time :

 - The `Web Url` property uses the search to find all sites that are under the current domain.
 That being said, newly created sites can take a while to appear within the dropdown options, based on the search crawl schedule.
 - The `Filters` property still supports query string expressions like *[PageQueryString:ParamName]* for text fields, and date expressions such as *[Today]* or *[Today] + 4* for date fields.